Skip to content

 Session Transcripts

 Every session is recorded as a JSONL (JSON Lines) transcript file for debugging, auditing, and analysis.
+Task outputs are saved alongside the transcript as individual markdown files.

 Storage Location